netzkolchose/django-computedfields/docs/manual.rst

 ..
 NOTE::

+    The computed method gets evaluated in the model instance save method.
+If you allow relations to contain ``NULL`` values you have to handle this case explicitly:

+    ..
+CODE:: python

+        @computed(models.CharField(max_length=32), depends=['nullable_relation#field'])
+        def compfield(self):
+            if not self.nullable_relation:          # special handling of NULL here return 'something else'
+            return self.nullable_relation.field     # some code referring the correct field

     Computed fields directly depending on m2m relations cannot run the associated method successfully on the first ``save`` if the instance was newly created (due to Django's order of saving the instance and m2m relations).
-Therefore you have to handle this case explicitly in the method code:
+Therefore you have to handle this case explicitly as well:

     ..
 CODE:: python

-        @computed(models.CharField(max_length=500), depends=['m2m#field'])
+        @computed(models.CharField(max_length=32), depends=['m2m#field'])
         def compfield(self):
             if not self.pk:  # no pk yet, access to .m2m will fail return ''